Get your home holiday-ready 🎄 SEE ALL IDEAS

-How To: Maintain a Snow Blower for Peak Performance
+How to Maintain a Snow Blower: Top Tips for Peak Performance

 How you maintain a snow blower directly correlates with how prepared you are for this season's snowfall.
-Follow the advice ahead to keep your snow blower in tip-top shape.
+Repairing and replacing spark plugs, shear pins, and more will keep your machine running smoothly.

-There is a definite chill in the air, and the first snow flurries are flying… that means it’s time to get the snow blower prepared for the winter.
+There is a definite chill in the air, and before the first flurries fly, it’s time to get the snow blower prepared for the winter.
+“Homeowners should plan to perform routine maintenance on their snow blowers at least a few weeks ahead of the first snowstorm of the season,” says Wes Bollingmo, Channel and Product Support Manager at Toro.

 1. Inspect and tighten or replace parts as necessary.